 Weather in the Algarve is generally good throughout the summer, with a low average rainfall.
 Buildings are designed and furnished to be comfortable in hot temperatures, and may not be as well suited to wet or cold periods as houses in northern Europe.
 Humidity can be a particular problem in countries where temperatures are usually high.
 In very wet periods, villas may give the appearance of being damp.
 However, as soon as the weather reverts to normal, and houses can be aired properly, any sign of dampness will quickly disappear.
 With long, hot and dry summers there is a risk of wildfires so please remain mindful of your own personal safety and do not attempt to dispose of hot charcoal.

 To save you the chore of shopping immediately on arrival, we will provide an initial food pack to get your holiday off to a good start and this should be delivered before 4pm.
-This will be sufficient for a light meal on arrival and breakfast the following morning and will include bread, rolls, butter, milk, tea, coffee, sugar, eggs, water, ham, soft drinks, wine, fruit and salad (items may vary subject to availability).
-Please note that an initial supply of toilet paper, bin bags and washing up liquid will also be provided.
+This will be sufficient for a light meal on arrival and breakfast the following morning and will include bread, rolls, butter, milk, tea, coffee, sugar, salt, eggs, water, ham, soft drinks, wine, fruit, tomatoes, cucumber, jam, biscuits, crisps (items may vary subject to availability).
+Please note that an initial supply of toilet paper, bin bags and washing up liquid and dishwasher tablets will also be provided.
 Clients staying at more than one villa during the course of their holiday will only be provided with a hamper at their first villa so please remember to take supplies with you when you move.
 Welcome hampers are not provided where a discount has been applied to the booking but can be purchased in advance - please contact a member of our reservations team for details.